David-Antolick/rex_voice_assistant/README.md

 2. **A microphone** - Any USB or built-in microphone will work

-3. **Optional: NVIDIA GPU** for faster transcription
+3. **Optional: NVIDIA GPU** for 5-10x faster transcription
-   - Recent NVIDIA driver + CUDA 12 runtime
+   - Recent NVIDIA driver (no manual CUDA installation needed)
-   - Install CUDA dependencies: `pip install rex-voice-assistant[cuda]`
+   - The setup wizard will offer to install CUDA PyTorch automatically

 ---